xAPPO/MQTT/README.md

  From 'Apps' run the MQTT app again and select the way (topic structure) that you would like to use to publish your devices to MQTT.
  You have two choices - a 'Hubitat basic MQTT' topic structure or a "homie3 protocol"  one.
+ N.B.
+Before final release I may remove 'Hubitat Basic' as the 'homie3' topic structure is much the same

 Hubitat Basic: